 RMI’s Role to Help Find Solutions

 To ensure sustained growth toward a distributed energy future, it is critical to demonstrate and optimize its value proposition to utilities, customers and regulators alike.
-To do so, RMI is partnering with the DOE SunShot Initiative, whose goal to enable large-scale deployment of solar energy technologies without subsidies, to build empirically tested, scalable business models that build the critical bridge between technical insight and the business case and align the interests of utilities, technology providers, regulators and customers.
+To do so, RMI is partnering with the DOE SunShot Initiative, whose goal to enable large-scale deployment of solar energy technologies without subsidies, to investigate innovative business model approaches that align the interests of utilities, technology providers, regulators and customers.

 For example, complementing solar PV with combinations of real-time data and predictive modeling, demand response, advanced inverters, or distributed storage can leverage PV’s value from simply an energy resource to provide additional service applications ranging from asset management to ancillary services.
 Further value can be created and captured by strategically deploying solar to reduce grid congestion and achieve the greatest savings in electricity generation, transmission or distribution investments.